Fooodo Insights

 | CPO | Menu profitability, item-level margin, price elasticity, menu engineering |

-| CHRO | Labor cost, scheduling efficiency — with strict human-in-the-loop on employee actions |
+| CHRO | Labor cost and scheduling efficiency — read-only, with strict human-in-the-loop on any employee-affecting action |

 | Restaurant manager | Daily practical recommendations, shift performance, action queue |